Keleo/CustomCSSBundle/README.md

 ## Permissions

-This bundle ships a new permission, which limit access to certain functionalities:

-- `edit_custom_css` - every use that owns this permission
+This bundle comes with the following permissions:

+- `edit_custom_css` - show the administration screen to edit custom css rules
+- `select_custom_css` - select from the pre-defined rules

 By default, it is assigned to each user with the role `ROLE_SUPER_ADMIN`.